Permafrost/Tundra/SERVICES.md

 Changes to these HTTP route configuration files do not take effect until this service is invoked, either manually or by reloading the Tundra package.

 ---

-### tundra.id:normalize

-Converts the given string to a legal Java identifier by replacing illegal characters with underscore characters.

-#### Inputs:

-* `$string` is a string to be converted to a legal Java identifier.

-#### Outputs:

-* `$string` is the given string with illegal characters replaced with underscore characters.

----